Inside story: How Russians hacked the Democrats' emails

 The rogue messages that first flew across the internet March 10 were dressed up to look like they came from Google, the company that provided the Clinton campaign's email infrastructure.
 The messages urged users to boost their security or change their passwords while in fact steering them toward decoy websites designed to collect their credentials.

 One of the first people targeted was Rahul Sreenivasan, who had worked as a Clinton organizer in Texas in 2008 — his first paid job in politics.
-Sreenivasan, now a legislative staffer in Austin, was dumbfounded when told by the AP that hackers had tried to break into rsreenivasan@hillaryclinton.com.
-He said the address had been dead for nearly a decade.
+Sreenivasan, now a legislative staffer in Austin, was dumbfounded when told by the AP that hackers had tried to break into his 2008 email — an address he said had been dead for nearly a decade.

 "They probably crawled the internet for this stuff," he said.